Skip to content

 • IELTS: 7.0

-• Duolingo: 105
+• Duolingo: 115

 9. Video Introduction – Applicants are asked to submit a one-minute video recording of how you would introduce yourself to new peers and faculty members.
 You’re also encouraged to include any personal and professional aspects you believe are significant in your pursuit of admission.
+Applicants can submit their video essay directly in the application portal.

 Please email your video essay to MSISinfo@Eccles.Utah.edu.
 Students are encouraged to email a .mov or .mp4 file or a non-password protected link such as to a Google Drive, Vimeo or YouTube file.
 If a personal situation through the Americans with Disabilities Act precludes an applicant from submitting a video, please contact MSISinfo@Eccles.Utah.edu for alternate submission options.